nginxinc/nginx-amplify-doc/amplify-guide.md

 Reading: 0 Writing: 1 Waiting: 1
 ```

 If the above doesn't work, make sure to check where the requests to /nginx_status are being routed.
-In many cases other [server](http://nginx.org/en/docs/http/ngx_http_core_module.html#server) blocks can be the reason you (and the agent) can't access *stub_status*.
+In many cases other [server](http://nginx.org/en/docs/http/ngx_http_core_module.html#server) blocks can be the reason you can't access *stub_status*.

 The agent uses data from *stub_status* to calculate metrics related to server-wide HTTP connections and requests as described below: